-The percentage of target bonus that a business unit executive (other than Mr. Morgan, Mr. Bagley and Dr. Maydan) receives depends on performance in three categories: profitability, market share growth and customer satisfaction.
-The weighting of the three categories differs among business units depending on the maturity of the unit.
-Within each category are several parameters which are weighted roughly equally.
-For example, if there are three parameters in the customer satisfaction category, the weightings within such category might be 30%, 30%, and 40%.
-The parameters in the profitability category consist of business unit earnings per share and business unit return on assets.
+The percentage of target bonus that a business unit executive (other than Mr. Morgan, Mr. Bagley and Dr. Maydan) receives depends on performance with respect to three categories of parameters: profitability, market share growth and customer satisfaction.
+The weighting of such categories differs among business units depending on the maturity of the unit.
+The parameters within each category are weighted roughly equally.
+For example, if there are three parameters in the profitability category, the weightings within such category might be 30%, 30%, and 40%.

-The percentage of target bonus that a staff executive receives is a function of both corporate earnings per share performance and the performance of the individual and his or her business unit measured against three to five specific management-by-objective ("MBO") goals.
-These MBOs prescribe targeted achievements relating to the executive's and his or her unit's support of the Company's business units.
-Typically, the earnings per share parameter and the MBO parameter of roughly equal weight.
-Within the MBO parameter, are specific goals are given different weights depending the upon the individual.
-Examples of typical MBO goals might include controlling spending to budget, implementation of quality improvement processes, development of employees, return on invested corporate funds and internal customer satisfaction.
+The percentage of target bonus that a staff executive receives depends on corporate earnings per share and three to five specific management-by-objective ("MBO") goals.
+Typically, the earnings per share parameter and the MBO parameter are of roughly equal weight.
+Within the MBO parameter, the specific goals are weighted approximately equally.